 Something else that it’s insufficient to rely on is the perceived good intentions of individuals or companies – intentions that these individuals or companies will avoid any very bad outcomes.
 Alas, when good intentions are coupled with a mistaken or incomplete understanding of an issue, they can result in the very sort of bad outcomes they were seeking to avoid.
 Moreover, these good intentions can sometimes lose their strength, being submerged under other forces that are more powerful.

 Due to wishful thinking, providers of potential new technological solutions are often inclined to turn a blind eye to problematic features that may arise.
 If they hear reports of adverse side-effects or possible unintended consequences, they are motivated to disbelieve these reports, or to distort them or throw doubt on them.

 Note: The following video from the Vital Syllabus contains a visual illustration of these ten essential observations.
-(In some cases, the description of these observations has evolved since the video was originally recorded.)
+(The description of these observations has evolved since the video was originally recorded.)